How multiple myeloma is diagnosed

 - Kidney problems and even kidney failure

 - Loss of appetite

 - Multiple myeloma patients are much more likely to get infections.
-Pneumonia is a common and serious infection often seen in myeloma patients
+One example is pneumonia, which is a common infection often seen in myeloma patients that can be serious.

-- Which can make it harder for your body to remove excess salt, fluid, and body waste
+- This can make it harder for your body to remove excess salt, fluid, and body waste

 This can lead to: